 : You’ll generally need to go farther than just telling everyone to make harder passwords.
 The best way to thwart stolen login credentials is to enable multi-factor authentication, which requires a specific code to login in addition to the name/password combination.

 Additionally, password management applications generate strong passwords and keep them all in one place for easy use.

 3. Unsecure Mobile Devices

 Employees use mobile devices more often than ever to access work applications.
 This is great for flexibility but not so great if you don’t have a plan in place to manage all those smartphones and tablets that can connect to your data.

 What happens if they get lost or stolen?
 If there’s a CRM app enabled on the device, it can mean the thief has access to your entire client database.
 Connecting to unsecure public Wi-Fi is also a danger and can be an open door for hackers.

-How to Avoid: Whether you issue your own company phones or use a Bring Your Own Device (BYOD) policy, it’s important to use a Mobile Device Management application.
+: Whether you issue your own company phones or use a Bring Your Own Device (BYOD) policy, it’s important to use a Mobile Device Management application.
 These allow you to instantly give or revoke access to particular apps, find lost phones, and remotely wipe sensitive data with a keystroke.

 4. Non-backed Up Devices

 Backups are one of those things that you might not think about daily, but when you’ve suffered data loss or a virus, they become absolutely indispensable.
 A backup can protect you against any number of data threats by giving you a way to easily recover all your files.